Tom-the-Bomb/boba-log/README.md

 ### Environment

-Create a `.dev.vars` file in the project root:
+Create a `.env` file in the project root:

 ```env
 JWT_SECRET=your-jwt-secret